TEALSK12/2nd-semester-introduction-to-computer-science/lesson_205_lists.md

 1. Lesson
   1. Ask students what a list is?
     1. a list is a sequence of values.
 In a list, they can be any type.
 The values in a list are called elements or sometimes items.
+    2. to create a list enclose items in square brackets
+    3. Ask students what values items in a list can be?
+Answer any type!
+You can even have lists within lists (more on that later...)
   2. Ask students what len does?
   3. Ask students how they tried to print the first item from a list?
 Was this what they were expecting?
+    1.
   2. Ask students what they thought having str('12') did?
 Define this as casting.
   3. Ask students what they did to cast an integer into a string?
 Define the int function if the students were unable to guess it from the lab.
   4. Break for a few minutes to have students write down how they would produce the following program using the input function: